utPLSQL/utPLSQL/docs/userguide/annotations.md

 ```

 In the below example a combination pacakge and procedure level `--%beforeall` annotations is used.
-The order of execution of the beforeall procedures is determined by the annotation position in package.
+The execution order of the `--%beforeall` procedures is determined by the annotation position in the package.
 All of the `--%beforeall` procedures get invoked before any test is executed in a suite.
 ```sql linenums="1"
   create or replace package test_package as